Java Map Iterator Example

 }

-//iterating over values only
+// Iterating over values only

-for (Integer value : maps.values()) {
+for (String value : maps.values()) {

 System.out.println("Value = " + value);